-This is a relatively recent designation that has proven successful in congregations with "special circumstances" such as highly conflicted congregations, or congregations in which egregious misconduct has occurred, or where the congregation may have had a search process that has failed to find a suitable candidate.
-In these special circumstances, congregations don't have the emotional and spiritual resources to make wise and loving decisions, and the priest-incharge under special circumstances provides a way forward for the congregation.
+This is a relatively recent designation that has proven successful in congregations with "special circumstances" such as highly conflicted congregations, or congregations in which egregious misconduct has occurred, or the congregation may have had a search process that has failed to find a suitable candidate.
+In these special circumstances congregations don't have the emotional and spiritual resources to make wise and loving decisions and the priestin-charge under special circumstances provides a way forward for the congregation.

-- The bishop appoints a priest-in-charge. - The priest has all the authority and responsibility of a permanent or installed rector but in a time-limited capacity (often three years). - During the limited time period the priest and the congregation discern whether the person is called as the permanent replacement. - The congregation does not engage in a search process or consider other candidates during this time. - If the decision is made for the priest to stay, the work "morphs" into that of an installed rector. - If either the priest or congregation decide not to proceed with the pastoral relationship, the priest would leave and a transitional minister would be called while the congregation engages in a search process for a new rector. - This type of ministry is appropriate in circumstances where congregations need to do considerable culture transformation that would take longer than 2 or 3 years, and where it would be appropriate to have one priest journey with the congregation through the entire transformation. - In most cases this is a full-time position, and remuneration is similar to the former rector's salary package.
+- The Bishop appoints a Priest-in-Charge. - The priest has all the authority and responsibility of a permanent or installed rector but in a time-limited capacity (often three years). - During the limited time period the priest and the congregation discern whether the person is called as the permanent replacement. - The congregation does not engage in a search process or consider other candidates during this time. - If the decision is made for the priest to stay, the work "morphs" into that of an installed rector. - If either the priest or congregation decide not to proceed with the pastoral relationship, the priest would leave and a transitional minister would be called while the congregation engages in a search process for a new rector. - Appropriate in circumstances where congregations need to do considerable culture transformation that would take longer than 2 or 3 years and where it would be appropriate to have one priest journey with the congregation through the entire transformation. - In most cases it will be full-time. - Remuneration is similar to the former rector's salary package.

 Reverence for Life affords me my fundamental principle of morality, namely, that good consists in maintaining, assisting, and enhancing life and that to destroy, harm, or to hinder life is evil.
-Affirmation of the world - that is affirmation of the will to live, which appears in phenomenal forms all around me - is only possible for me in that I aive myself out for other life.
+Affirmation of the world - that is affirmation of the will to live, which appears in phenomenal forms all around me -is only possible for me in that I give myself out for other life.